-Attachment #3 (under separate cover) provides the detailed status updates for all active projects as at December 31, 2018, as well as all of the required individual recommendations needing Council approval that affect current capital projects.
-It should be noted that the 741 active capital projects have committed expenditures of approximately \$150.8 million.
+Attachment #3 provides the status updates for all active projects as at December 31, 2020, as well as all of the required individual recommendations needing Council approval that affect current capital projects.

 FINANCIAL/LEGAL IMPLICATIONS:

 Legislation requires that Council approve all transfers to or from Reserves and Reserve Funds.
 The recommendations outlined in Attachment #3 provide for the closure of projects and/or amendments to approved financing budgets of individual projects, where required.